 There are about four grams of sugar in one sugar cube.
 You should also know that one packet of sugar and one teaspoon of sugar is equal to one sugar cube.
 To sum it up 4 grams = 1 teaspoon = 1 packet = 1 cube.

-The Heart and Stroke Foundation recommends you consume no more than 10% of calories per day from free sugars and ideally less than 5%.
-Free sugars are those added to foods and beverages or those not bound to whole foods.
+The Heart and Stroke Foundation recommends you consume no more than 10% of calories per day from added sugars and ideally less than 5%.
+Added sugars are those added to foods and beverages or those not bound to whole foods.
 For a diet of 2,000 kcal per day, 10% is about 12 sugar cubes (12 teaspoons) of free sugars.
 One can of pop contains approximately 10 sugar cubes; it adds up quickly!

 Fruit juices often contain as many calories as pop.
 In fact, some fruit juices contain up to 33% more sugar than pop.
 Children’s fruit drinks also often feature nutrition-related messages and ingredient claims on packaging that may make them seem healthier than regular soda, when they are not.
 The best option for nutrients is eating whole fruit which includes vitamins and fibre.
 The sugar in fruit is bound within fibrous structures that break down slowly during digestion, and fruit is fulfilling, hence it is hard to eat a lot.